ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

 // Algorithm 2 Random Local Search (RLS)
 // A2 LINE 1
 Initialize P∗ such that no items are packed.
-// p*: original packing status
+// p*: previous packing status

 // A2 LINE 2
 repeat until no improvement for X iterations